knative/docs/blog/docs/articles/performance-test-with-slos.md

 --noDownload
 ```

-#### About this experiment
+??? note "About this experiment"
     This experiment consists of three tasks, namely, [ready](https://iter8.tools/0.11/user-guide/tasks/ready/), [grpc](https://iter8.tools/0.11/user-guide/tasks/grpc/), and [assess](https://iter8.tools/0.11/user-guide/tasks/assess/).

-1. The [ready](https://iter8.tools/0.11/user-guide/tasks/ready) task checks if the Knative service named `hello` exists and is ready.
+    The [ready](https://iter8.tools/0.11/user-guide/tasks/ready) task checks if the Knative service named `hello` exists and is ready.

-2. The [grpc](https://iter8.tools/0.11/user-guide/tasks/grpc) task sends gRPC call requests and collects [Iter8's built-in gRPC metrics](https://iter8.tools/0.11/user-guide/tasks/grpc/#metrics).
+    The [grpc](https://iter8.tools/0.11/user-guide/tasks/grpc) task sends gRPC call requests and collects [Iter8's built-in gRPC metrics](https://iter8.tools/0.11/user-guide/tasks/grpc/#metrics).
 It is configured to send 100 `total` requests across 10 concurrent connections (`concurrency`) at 20 requests per second (`rps`).
 The task sends its requests to the `helloworld.Greeter.SayHello` method of the cluster-local gRPC service with host address `hello.default:50051`.
 The task is also configured with the protobuf specification of the gRPC service, available from the `protoURL`.
 Each request sent by the task includes a protobuf serialized data object, with a single field called `name` whose value is `frodo`.

-3. The [assess](https://iter8.tools/0.11/user-guide/tasks/assess/) task verifies if the app satisfies the specified SLOs: i) there are no errors, ii) the mean latency of the service does not exceed 400 msec, and iii) the 90th percentile latency does not exceed 500 msec.
+    The [assess](https://iter8.tools/0.11/user-guide/tasks/assess/) task verifies if the app satisfies the specified SLOs: i) there are no errors, ii) the mean latency of the service does not exceed 400 msec, and iii) the 90th percentile latency does not exceed 500 msec.

     The value of the [runner](https://iter8.tools/0.11/getting-started/concepts/#runner) parameter is set to `job`, which enables Iter8 to use a [Kubernetes job workload](https://kubernetes.io/docs/concepts/workloads/controllers/job/) to run this experiment.

     The Iter8 experiment chart was already downloaded as part of the [HTTP tutorial](#tutorial-performance-test-for-knative-http-service) above.
 The `--noDownload` reuses the previously downloaded chart.

 #### View experiment report
 Once the experiment completes (~5 secs), view the experiment report as described in the [HTTP tutorial](#tutorial-performance-test-for-knative-http-service) above.